kaminiwalunj/OpenAIWorkshop/scenarios/prompt_engineering/01_Prompt_Introduction[EDU].md

-# Exercise 2: Introduction to Prompt Engineering & Azure OpenAI Studio
+# Exercise 2: Introduction to Prompt Engineering & Azure AI Foundry

 In this exercise, you'll explore the concept of prompt engineering, learning how to craft effective prompts for AI models.
 You'll get hands-on experience with Azure OpenAI Playground, experimenting with different types of prompts and understanding their elements and design tips.